AsahiLinux/docs/Glossary.md

 ### I
 * **I²C**: Inter-Integrated Circuit.
 A 2-wire standard for communicating at low speed between chips on a board.
 * **iBoot**: Apple's bootloader.
-Can refer to the specific second-stage loader on the OS Preboot partition, or to the LLB, iBSS or iBEC.
+Can refer to the specific second-stage loader on the OS Preboot partition (often called iBoot2), or any of LLB, iBSS, iBEC, or even the SecureROM (which are all different builds of iBoot with different capabilities). iBoot1 is a newer name for LLB.
 * **iBSS**: iBoot Single Stage.
 Replacement for the first-stage iBoot (LLB), loaded in the DFU boot flow when the NOR is corrupted.
 * **iBEC**: iBoot Epoch Change.
 Replacement for the second-stage iBoot, loaded in the DFU boot flow.
 * **IOMMU**: I/O Memory Management Unit, a more general term for Apple's DART.